chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/webview.md

 }
 ```

 The policy `default-src 'none';` disallows all content.
-We can then turn back on the minimal amount of content that our extension needs to function.
+We can then turn back on the minimal amount of content that our 插件 needs to function.
 Here's a content security policy that allows loading local scripts and stylesheets, and loading images over `https`:

 ```html
 <meta